 Choose a time and place where your dog feels safe and is lying down and comfortably resting.
 Sit down lean back and relax (be sure you look relaxed and are breathing) and casually observe your dog.
 Starting with the volume off slowly raise the volume so it can barely be heard and hold that volume for about 1-minute.
 At the same time you start to turn up the volume from 0 watch your dog for the faintest indication that the sound has been heard.
 You may observe the ears move, eyes open, or a head tilt.
 If you see no indication that your dog has heard the sound slightly raise the volume and hold for another minute and continue in 1-minute increments until you see an indication that your dog has heard the sound.
 We do not want to see the dog jump, startle, move to another room, or display any signs of concern, distress, or high arousal.
 If you do get a startle response or the dog becomes aroused turn the volume off and try again the next day being careful to keep the volume at level the dog can handle and still treat the sound as no consequence.
 It’s important to keep the volume below the threshold which evokes a reaction.

-When you see an indication your dog has heard the sound and they are not showing any signs of concern and have not become activated nor left the room, leave the volume at that level and let the recording continue to play and repeat for a minimum of 4-hours uninterrupted but for the best results let the recording play for 24 hours.
-The goal at this point is to play the recording at or near this level as many hours as possible for the next 3 days.
+When you see an indication your dog has heard the sound and they are not showing any signs of concern and have not become activated nor left the room, leave the volume at that level and let the recording continue to play and repeat for a minimum of 4-hours uninterrupted but ideally it should continue play for 24 hours over the next several days. (provided your dog is not showing a negative reaction) The goal at this point is to play the recording at or near this level as many hours as possible for the next 3 days.
 This needs to be at a level the dog can handle without a negative reaction (below threshold for any level of reactivity) and still treat as inconsequential.
 For the first 3 days we want repeated exposures to the sound near this baseline volume.
 Each day you start to play the recording you will need to follow the same program of watching your dog for a response or reaction.
 Playing the volume at a level “3” yesterday is no guarantee that your dog will give no reaction on level “3” today.